vacp2p/rfc/content/docs/rfcs/28/README.md

     - Given community can't be featured twice in a row.
     - Only one vote per user per community (single user can vote on multiple communities)
     - Voting will be done off-chain
-    - If community hasn't been featured votes for given community are still valid in the next 4 weeks
+    - If community hasn't been featured votes for given community are still valid for the next 4 weeks

 Since voting for featuring is similar to polling solutions proposed in this spec could be also used for different applications.